 Zoe is a process-driven creative who prides herself in producing high-quality work.
 She builds a strong rapport with clients from the get-go, and adopts a fine balance between design thinking and her keen attention to detail to put projects on the road to success.
 Zoe is passionate about her role in supporting design teams to do their best work, where her experience with agile methods and leading development teams is of great value.
 In her spare time you’ll find her wandering around art galleries or geeking out at an artist talk.

 After first gaining an interest in web development from helping various clubs and associations with websites during his time studying Computer Engineering at the University of Sydney, Hoyan had several stints in various small businesses to assist in providing them with an online presence.
 Hoyan then moved into the agency environment, where he has been ever since, spending most of his time concurrently performing hands-on web development whilst leading and managing both front-end and back-end development teams.
 Projects that Hoyan has managed and/or worked on span a multitude of industries, including FMCG, insurance, telecommunications and education.

-Madura has 8+ years experience in web and standalone application development using C# along with design and programming for solution providers.
+Madura has 15+ years experience in web and standalone application development using C# along with design and programming for solution providers.
 Madura completed his Bachelor of Science in Computing and Information Systems, London UK and International Diploma and Advanced Diploma in Computer Studies, UK.
 Madura also has a professional MCTS (Microsoft Certified Technology Specialist) certification and has recently completed the level 2 certificate in Umbraco development.